 Many organizations also need volunteers, which is great way to get experience working in the field, and often leads to permanent employment.

 Advocates with a background in psychology are highly valued, and in order to advance to more executive level positions within organizations, an advanced degree is required.
-If you are interested in impacting lives, and providing a supportive voice for victims of domestic abuse and violence, request information from psychology schools to acquire the educational qualifications needed to become a victim advocate.
+If you are interested in impacting lives, and providing a supportive voice for victims of domestic abuse and violence, request information from psychology schools to acquire the educational qualifications needed to pursue this profession.